geoext/geoext/universal-app.md

     ],
 ```

-This includes all OpenLayers 3 functionality.
-After this exercise, you can consider [creating a custom build](https://openlayers.org/en/v4.3.2/doc/tutorials/custom-builds.html) to create a smaller OL3 library, adjusted to only what you need.
+This includes all OpenLayers 4 functionality.
+After this exercise, you can consider [creating a custom build](https://openlayers.org/en/v4.3.2/doc/tutorials/custom-builds.html) to create a smaller OpenLayers 4 library, adjusted to only what you need.

 ### Build and test the app